 These are some things to remember when negotiating rates for PR writing.
 And please send us your accounts of successful negotiations.

-- The rates are suggested as minima from which freelances will negotiate upward according to their experience and specialist knowledge and the value of the work; and
+- The rates are suggested as minima against which freelances can assess what they are offered and negotiate upward according to their experience and specialist knowledge and the value of the work.

 - In negotiating fees for PR work, probably more than any other kind, it is important for the freelance to follow Rule One of negotiations: get the client to name a figure first.
-See Negotiating fees.
+Then ask for more.
+See negotiating rates and rights.

-- The rates for shifts do not include paid time off.
+- The rates for shifts do not include paid time off, which should be added - see Shift payments - tax and time off.

 - Freelances who are registered for VAT will add it to every invoice.